Orleans, Loire Valley: tourism & sightseeing

 Be sure to visit the tourist office because there are many other interesting sites of note including several churches and other historically important buildings that you are lilely to overlook without a guide map.

 The Cathedral Sainte-Croix is the most important historic monument in the city, a 17th centre gothic style cathedral with very old origins that has a great deal of impressive stonework ornamentation, in particular the facade which also features three large round windows and two square towers.
 The stained glass windows inside the cathedral were added in the year 2000.
 See Cathedral Sainte-Croix of Orléans for details.

 Near the cathedral you can also see a part of the walls that surrounded the original roman town.

-From the square you can head south until you reach the river and the impressive stone bridge across the Loire.
+From here you can head south until you reach the river and the impressive stone bridge across the Loire.
 Cross the bridge to the other side of the river for good views back across the town and cathedral.

-- other particularly notable 19th century 'hotels' (townhouses) that you will come across in Orleans include the renaissance Hotel Cabu (now a museum relating the history of Orléans); the original Orleans town hall (the Hotel des Creneaux) and the Maison Jean-Dalibert.
+Other particularly notable 19th century 'hotels' (townhouses) that you will come across in Orleans include the renaissance Hotel Cabu (now a museum of the history of Orléans); the original Orleans town hall (the Hotel des Creneaux) and the Maison Jean-Dalibert.

 Joan of Arc and Orléans